softwaresaved/2025-02-24-Python-SocSci-online/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
-Everyone who participates in Carpentries activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+Everyone who participates in Software Sustainability Institute activities is required to conform to the <a href="https://www.software.ac.uk/training/research-software-camps/code-of-conduct">Code of Conduct</a>.
 This document also outlines how to report an incident if needed.
 </p>

 <p class="text-center">